Rights

 • Know the names and roles of the people treating you.

-• Receive information about pain management measures and have staff respond quickly to your reports of pain.
+• Receive information about pain management measures and have staff respond in a clinically appropriate and timely manner to your reports of pain.

 • Know if the hospital has relationships with outside parties that may influence your treatment and care.

-• Consent or decline to take part in research affecting your care.
+• Consent or decline to take part in investigational or clinical research.

 • Be told of realistic care alternatives when hospital care is no longer appropriate.